Sup3Legacy/FerrOS/docs/report/report.md

 # Theoretical plan

 Before talking about how our kernel works, let's first explain how we designed it.

 ## General idea

 To give a rough idea, our goal during this project was to write a sort of UNIX-like kernel (though we never designed our kernel as being really compatible with any *NIX OS).
 So the base idea isn't original at all.
 However, the choice of the language, as we thought, would make this project interesting, as OS written in Rust still are not common.
 One example would be Redox (TODO insert link), the best known and probably most advanced operating system written in Rust.

+## Main objectives

+When we first began working on FerrOS, we have fixed some objectives we wanted to achieve :

+* General-purpose kernel with a working userland
+* Some basic interactions using system calls
+* Preemptive multitasking with a not-too-naive scheduling algorithm (basically at least something more advanced than a simple round-robin) and some notion of priority.
+* As many accessible physical devices as possible (because that's fun)
+* Multi-screen (i.e. the screen can be shared by multiple processes).
+The reason behind this is pretty simple : how would you better demonstrate your working multitasking system than by having multiple processes write on the display at the same time? :)
+* Minimalist but functionnal userspace-library, which enables the user to write simple CLI programs.
+* A small functionnal shell (how original).

+This can be all summed up by "Have a working usermode shell that can do some basic stuff while a clock is running 'real-time' at the top of the screen".

 # Programming